FRC-1721/1721-RapidReact/docs/developing/developing.rst

 Explanations:

-#. git clone (https) clones a repository for you to use yourself, the https you can find by going to a github repository and clicking code the first option should be https.
+#. git clone (https) clones a repository on your laptop, the https you can find by going to a github repository and clicking code the first option should be https.
 Copy that and then run the command.
 #. git add -A adds all changes to the version you would commit.
 #. git status tells you what files are changed and not yet added with git add
 #. git commit -m "message" puts all changes added into a commit with a message that you made.